Brazil 2026: 13 must-visit destinations, tips and ways to explore the country

 -

-Avoid paying street vendors with debit or credit cards; better use digital wallets like Belo to prevent scams.
+Avoid paying street vendors with debit or credit cards; it is better to use digital wallets like Belo to prevent scams.

 -